elijahr/python-clang2/README.md

 ## Releases

 Releases are automated.
-When LLVM publishes a new version, this repository automatically:
+When LLVM publishes a new version, this repository automatically detects it (checked daily), builds the wheel, and publishes to PyPI.

-1. Detects the new version (checked daily)
-2. Updates the version file
-3. Builds the wheel
-4. Publishes to PyPI
-5. Creates a GitHub release

-To manually trigger a release (e.g., for a legacy LLVM version):

-1. Go to Actions → Publish to PyPI → Run workflow
-2. Optionally enter a specific LLVM version
-3. Click "Run workflow"